TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Reading a Polymer From A File

 You will notice with the second example the run time is noticable since there are several conformations being compared to make the final mol object in rdkit.
 Additionally, this process is not perfectly reproducible.
-If desired, one can load a premade `.mol` or `.pdb` file instead of spelling out the polymer with the `-m` or `-b` flag.
+If desired, one can load a premade `.sdf`, `.mol` or `.pdb` file instead of spelling out the polymer with the `-m` or `-b` flag.
 Polymers spelled out with the previously demonstrated methods can be converted to files as well with the `-f` flag.
 See the following section for details.

 ```bash
 $ python3 MakePolymer.py -r pol.mol -c SA RG LogP -q